esatterwhite/node-seeli/README.md

 #### Nested Flags

 Flag names that contain a colon (`:`) will be parsed as a nested value in the data that is return to you commands.
 You can Set arbitrarily deep values.
-You can use this to automatically construct complext object.
+You can use this to automatically construct complex object.
 Array values are limited to primitive types

 ```javascript
 // cli ---foo:bar:foobar=hello --foo:bar:baz=world --nested:array=1 --nested:array=2